JW012/midtermJSC370/midterm.md

 low-income countries.
-In the purple region which represents the Upper-Middle Income, it shows a wider spread in crime rates with some countries having very low crime rates (log ≈ 0.5) and some with high crime (log &gt; 3).
+In the purple region which represents the Upper-Middle Income, it shows a wider spread in crime rates with some countries having very low crime rates (log ≈ 0.5) and some with high crime (log \> 3).
 The distribution is more evenly spread compared to Low-Income or Lower-Middle income countries.
 In the red/pink region which are High-Income countries, the crime rate distribution is more dispersed and generally lower with a peak closer to log(Crime Rate) ≈